modpanyakorn/devops_termproject_cicd/README.md

 ### Test Stage

-Test code quality in `Sonar Qube`.
+Test code quality in `Sonar Qube` (If you using this CI/CD script, make sure install Sonar Qube on your server).

 ### Build Stage